The Only Exercise Equipment Anyone Needs

 Best wishes, Matthew

 I just wanted to tell you I truly love the comfort of these new handles as they really do appear to be easier to grasp and hold onto.
 I am so glad we found you.
-Leonard Schwartz has invented an awesome product and you found a way to make an amazing product even more amazing!!
+Leonard Schwartz has invented an awesome product and you figured out a way to make a fantastic product even more amazing!!

 Thank you again so very much!